akeyless-community/terraform-provider-akeyless/docs/index.md

 - `email_login` (Block List) A configuration block, described below, that attempts to authenticate using email and password. (see [below for nested schema](#nestedblock--email_login))
 - `gcp_login` (Block List) A configuration block, described below, that attempts to authenticate using GCP-IAM authentication credentials. (see [below for nested schema](#nestedblock--gcp_login))
 - `jwt_login` (Block List) A configuration block, described below, that attempts to authenticate using JWT authentication.
 The JWT can be provided as a command line variable or it will be pulled out of an environment variable named AKEYLESS_AUTH_JWT. (see [below for nested schema](#nestedblock--jwt_login))
+- `token_login` (Block List) A configuration block, described below, that attempts to authenticate using akeyless token.
+The token can be provided as a command line variable or it will be pulled out of an environment variable named AKEYLESS_AUTH_TOKEN. (see [below for nested schema](#nestedblock--token_login))
 - `uid_login` (Block List) A configuration block, described below, that attempts to authenticate using Universal Identity authentication. (see [below for nested schema](#nestedblock--uid_login))

 <a id="nestedblock--api_key_login"></a>